-In the event a policy violation is found, the investigator(s) will provide their findings to the appropriate University office as explained below.
+In the event a policy violation is found, the investigator will also provide their findings to the appropriate University office as explained below.

-- For student respondents, in the event a policy violation is found, the Office of Equity, in consultation with the Office of Student Conduct, will determine what sanctions or corrective actions should be imposed on the respondent in accordance with the Sanctions section of the Student Handbook. - For staff respondents, in the event a policy violation is found, the Office of Equity will provide findings to the Office of Human Resources and the respondent's manager(s), who are responsible for deciding what sanctions or corrective actions should be imposed on the respondent, in accordance with the procedures set forth in the Staff Handbook. - For faculty respondents, in the event a policy violation is found, the Office of Equity will make a recommendation regarding whether the policy violation warrants considering termination or suspension.
-The report and the recommendation will be sent by the Office of Equity to the faculty member's department chair, the dean, and the Associate Provost for Faculty.
-Next steps, including sanctions or corrective actions imposed, will be determined in accordance with the procedures set forth in the Faculty Handbook.

-For third-party affiliate respondents, findings of a violation will be provided to the appropriate University office for further action consistent with the findings.
+- For student respondents, in the event a policy violation is found, the Office of Equity, in consultation with the Office of Student Conduct, will determine what sanctions or corrective actions should be imposed on the respondent in accordance with the Sanctions section of the Student Handbook. - · For staff respondents, in the event a policy violation is found, the Office of Equity will provide findings to the Office of Human Resources and the respondent's manager(s), who are responsible for deciding what sanctions or corrective actions should be imposed on the respondent, in accordance with the procedures set forth in the Staff Handbook. - · For faculty respondents, in the event a policy violation is found, the Office of Equity will provide findings to the faculty member's Dean, Department Chair, and/or the Vice Provost for Academics and Associate Provost for Faculty.
+Any sanctions or corrective actions imposed will be determined in accordance with the procedures set forth in the Faculty Handbook. - For third party respondents, findings of a violation will be provided to the appropriate University office for further action consistent with the findings.